Monopoles and Landau-Ginzburg Models II: Floer Homology: Introduction

-Some constructions of knot Floer homology already exist in gauge theory.
-Motivated by the sutured manifolds technique developed by Juh\'{a}sz \cite{J06,J08}, Kronheimer-Mrowka defined the monopole knot Floer homology $\KHM_*$ in \cite{KS}, as the analogue of $\widehat{\HFK}_*$.
-By further exploring this idea, Li \cite{L19} proposed a construction of $\HFK^{-}_*$ in the Seiberg-Witten theory using a direct system of sutures on the knot complement.
+Some constructions of knot Floer homology already exist in the Seiberg-Witten theory.
+Motivated by the sutured manifold technique developed by Juh\'{a}sz \cite{J06,J08}, the monopole knot Floer homology $\KHM_*$, which is the analogue of $\widehat{\HFK}_*$, was introduced by Kronheimer-Mrowka \cite{KS} as the sutured monopole Floer homology of the knot complement with two meridional sutures.
+By further exploring this idea, Li \cite{L19} constructed the analogue of $\HFK^{-}_*$ in the Seiberg-Witten theory using a direct system of sutures on the knot complement.
+However, the fact that these invariants fit into a suitable topological quantum field theory was not verified until the foundational work of Juh\'{a}sz \cite{Ju16} and Li \cite{L18}, due to some technical difficulty involved in these constructions.

-Our construction will follow a more direct approach.
-Using the setup of \cite{MT96}, we will make $(Y,\partial Y)$ into a complete Riemannian manifold by attaching cylindrical ends.
-The group $\HM_*(Y,\omega)$ will be defined as an infinite dimensional Morse homology, as we explain in the next section.
-In particular, it is reminiscent of the original construction of Kronheimer-Mrowka \cite{Bible} for closed 3-manifolds.